Package 'PRA'

 sims

-List of results from a Monte Carlo simulation.
+List of results from a Monte Carlo simulation containing the total project duration distribution.

 phigh

 Percentile level for contingency calculation.
-Default is 0.95.
+Default is 0.95 (95th percentile).

 pbase